 Video on the Discovery of Penicillin - with closed captions

-In this video segment from A Science Odyssey on the Teacher's Domain, learn what led British researcher Alexander Fleming to the chance discovery of antibacterial properties in a mold extract he later named penicillin.
+In this video segment from A Science Odyssey on PBS LearningMedia™, learn what led British researcher Alexander Fleming to the chance discovery of antibacterial properties in a mold extract he later named penicillin.
+Download Video on the Discovery of Penicillin (no captions) to save.
 It is recommended that you have the latest version of QuickTime installed to properly view this video.

 Video on Producing Penicillin - with closed captions

-In this video segment from A Science Odyssey on the Teacher's Domain, learn about the team of scientists from Oxford University that conducted tests on penicillin, in addition to the mass production of this new drug.
+In this video segment from A Science Odyssey on PBS LearningMedia™, learn about the team of scientists from Oxford University that conducted tests on penicillin, in addition to the mass production of this new drug.
+Download Video on Producing Penicillin (no captions) to save.
 It is recommended that you have the latest version of QuickTime installed to properly view this video.

 Activity 59: Gene Combo